Message Sent Successfully!E-mail another Friend!

 If you’re a bit of a sports fanatic, Islington is home to Arsenal football club.
 Their stadium, the Emirates, is one of the most modern and impressive arenas in world football – it’s just a shame about the team that play there!
 It’s London’s second largest stadium after Wembley, but lots of people prefer this one.
 If you’d like to have a look around the ground without watching a match, take a look at the Arsenal stadium tours on offer.

 Islington is home to the O2 Academy and other music halls, so there is always an event or two happening in the area.
-Take a look on Visit London to see if there is anything you’d like to go and watch in 2013.
+Take a look on Visit London to see if there is anything you’d like to visit.
 There’s a nice variety of acts so the chances are there’ll be one or two you’d like to watch.

 Islington’s main tube station, Angel, is on the Northern Line.
 It’s only one stop away from King’s Cross St. Pancras, so it’s in an excellent location if you’re travelling on the Eurostar.
 London’s three busiest airports, Heathrow, Gatwick and Stansted, are within an hour of Islington using public transport.